Many explorers were inspired by the Prester John legend.

 Marco Polo, who lived between 1254-1324, reported that Prester John was the Khan of the Kareit people.
 They were a Mongolian tribe made up of Nestorian Christians.

 Some time later, Portuguese missionary explorers went to Africa to ask for John’s help in converting Muslims to Christianity.
 From the opposite direction, the year 1306 saw the arrival from Ethiopia of 30 ambassadors.
-They not only described the magnificent sites of their homeland, but stated that Prester John was the leader of their Christian church.
-Later, a missionary traveling through Africa stated that heard many stories about John’s lands.
+They not only described the magnificent sites of their homeland but stated that Prester John was the leader of their Christian church.
+Later, a missionary traveling through Africa stated that he had heard many stories about John’s lands.
 However, he was unable to see them for himself.

-Prester John Becomes a Myth
+Becoming a Myth

 Prester John and his lands eventually became one of the legendary countries that people believed to exist in former times.
 Legend still has it that costly, but futile, expeditions went into lands around Asia and Africa to set up friendly relations with John.